Chive Seeds

 📅 Sowing & Harvesting Calendar

 The purple pom-pom flowers are 100% edible.
-Pull the florets apart and sprinkle them over potato salad or omelettes for a mild onion flavour and a beautiful pop of colour.
+Simply pull the individual florets apart and sprinkle them over potato salads or omelettes for a mild onion flavour and a professional chef-style finish.

 - Regular price